konveyor/konveyor.github.io/content/Crane/Tutorials/statelessAppMirror.md

 kubectl --context src --namespace guestbook port-forward svc/frontend 8080:80
 ```

-## 2. Extract from the source cluster
+## Step 2.
+Extract from the source cluster

 Crane’s `export` command extracts all of the specified resources from the “source” cluster.
 ```